-Many of our foster families can provide placements with foster parents who are experienced in bridging children to adoption, permanence or independence.
-Bridging placements form part of the long-term plan for the child and usually last up to 2 years.
+Many of our foster families can provide care with foster parents who are experienced in bridging children to adoption, permanence or independence.
+Bridging care forms part of the long-term plan for the child and usually last up to 2 years.